GoogleCloudPlatform/gke-gobang-app-example/README.md

 Your game ID is 5649391675244544
 See you again.
   ```
-How to play would be self-explanatory from the console messages.
+Gameplay is explained by example here with the console messages.
 Your goal is to build a row of five consecutive stones.
-Please take a note of the game ID so that you can resume the game later.
+Please make a note of the game ID so that you can resume the game at a later time.

 1. Stop and remove the containers on the Cloud Shell instance.